 If you believe a cataract may be interfering with your normal activities, such as reading the newspaper, working on your computer, or driving, schedule an evaluation at Elmquist Eye Group in Cape Coral to discuss your options.

-Dr. Elmquist and Dr. Eccles-Brown are skilled, board certified ophthalmologists, and Drs.
+Dr. Rodriguez is a skilled, board certified ophthalmologist, and Drs.
 Wagner and Burt are board certified optometrists.